tbdpusheen/2021-summer-internship-assignment/README.md

 Please complete this section in Java.

+**About run time analysis:** We won't do a strict run time assessment but it will have some factor in it if it is wildly inefficient (eg: you have nested loops when it was not necessary, etc).

+It's also a trade off between super optimized code and readability, so take that into consideration as well.
+You should optimize to some degree but if it becomes very hard to comprehend then that is probably too far

 Before each code block, please outline your approach/algorithm to solving the problem.
 ---
 ### Example of how each algorithm should be submitted: